UofT-DSI/sql/README.md

 ## Schedule (subject to change)

-The January sessions are an accelerated and abridged.
+The January session of SQL is accelerated and therefore only the most critical concepts have been selected.

 | Lecture | Date | Topic | Slides |
 | --- | --- | --- | --- |